Viral Facebook post raises concerns about hand dryers in height of Flu season

 Dyson has been on the defensive about their hand dryers for years now, even since a series of studies came out claiming that the air dryers blow bacteria all over the bathroom.

-An investigative effort by the ABC Action News station in Philadelphia revealed lots of nasty types of bacteria on Dyson hand dryers all over the city, from fast food restaurants to retail stores, and asked a scientist at the Thomas Jefferson University Hospital to weigh in.
+An investigative effort by ab ABC station in Philadelphia revealed lots of nasty types of bacteria on Dyson hand dryers all over the city, from fast food restaurants to retail stores, and asked a scientist at the Thomas Jefferson University Hospital to weigh in.

 "Those are organisms that are found in stool specimens; they can make you very sick," explained Dr. Amity Roberts in 2016.
 "I would not want to be placing my hands or a child's hands in these particular dryers," Roberts said.